 Draining is the process by which Envoy attempts to gracefully shed connections in response to various events.
 Draining occurs at the following times:

-- Envoy will drain listeners in response to all three cases above (admin drain, hot restart, and LDS update/remove).
+Envoy will drain listeners in response to all three cases above (admin health fail, hot restart, and LDS update/remove).
 This is the default setting.

 Note that although draining is a per-listener concept, it must be supported at the network filter level.
 Currently the only filters that support graceful draining are HTTP connection manager, Redis, and Mongo.

 Listeners can also be stopped via drain_listeners.
 In this case, they are directly stopped (with out going through the actual draining process) on worker threads, so that they will not accept any new requests.